|Recycling Program Drop-Off and Curbside|

 Put the following recyclable items at the curb for pickup every other week:

-If you plan to use the Borough's Recycling Drop-Off Center on Kenneth Avenue, you should continue to separate your recyclables because we have separate boxes there for cardboard; for newspapers and mixed paper; and for commingled bottles and cans.
+If you plan to use the Borough's Recycling Drop-Off Center on Kenneth Avenue, you should continue to separate your recyclables because we have one box there for cardboard, newspapers and mixed paper, and a different box for commingled bottles and cans.
 The Drop-Off Center takes only SIC code #1 and #2 plastic bottles (e.g.... soda bottles, milk jugs, laundry detergent bottles) in the commingled mix, no other kinds of plastic or food packaging.

 Recycling Collection Holidays

 South Plainfield’s Recycling Drop-Off Center is located at the end of Kenneth Avenue, just past the soccer field.
 Hours of operation are Tuesdays, 12 noon-7 p.m, Fridays and Saturdays 8 a.m.-3 p.m.
 Most recyclables that are collected curbside – newspaper, mixed paper, cardboard (flattened), glass bottles, aluminum/steel/ tin cans, plastic containers #1 and #2 – are accepted.
 Note that recyclables must be kept separated at the Recycling Center Drop-Off Center.
 We collect Bottles and Cans separately from Corrugated Cardboard, Mixed Office Paper and Newspaper.

 For residents only, NO businesses: Used clothes, used motor oil (up to 5 gallons), used cooking oil, household rechargeable batteries, left-over paint (3rd Saturday of every month only), appliances, computers, monitors, TVs and scrap metal are also accepted.
 Not accepted: propane tanks, non-recyclable items or any hazardous waste.

 YARD WASTE SITE